Helen of Troy

-Elements of her putative biography come from classical authors such as Aristophanes, Cicero, Euripides, and Homer (in both the Iliad and the Odyssey).
-Her story reappears in Book II of Virgil's Aeneid.
+Elements of her putative biography come from ancient Greek and Roman authors such as Homer, Hesiod, Euripides, Virgil and Ovid.
 In her youth, she was abducted by Theseus.
 A competition between her suitors for her hand in marriage saw Menelaus emerge victorious.
 All of her suitors were required to swear an oath (known as the Oath of Tyndareus) promising to provide military assistance to the winning suitor, if Helen were ever stolen from him.
 The obligations of the oath precipitated the Trojan War.
-When she married Menelaus she was still very young; whether her subsequent departure with Paris was an abduction or an elopement is ambiguous (probably deliberately so).
+When she married Menelaus she was still very young.
+In most accounts, including Homer's, Helen ultimately fell in love with Paris and willingly went to Troy with him, though there are also stories in which she was abducted.

-The legends of Helen during her time in Troy are contradictory: Homer depicts her ambivalently, both regretful of her choice and sly in her attempts to redeem her public image.
+The legends of Helen during her time in Troy are contradictory.
+Homer depicts her ambivalently, both regretful of her choice and sly in her attempts to redeem her public image.
 Other accounts have a treacherous Helen who simulated Bacchic rites and rejoiced in the carnage she caused.
-In some versions, Helen doesn't arrive in Troy, but instead waits out the war in Egypt.
-Ultimately, Paris was killed in action, and in Homer's account Helen was reunited with Menelaus, though other versions of the legend recount her ascending to Olympus instead.
+In some versions, Helen does not arrive in Troy, but instead waits out the war in Egypt.
+Ultimately, Paris was killed in action, and in Homer's account, Helen was reunited with Menelaus, though other versions of the legend recount her ascending to Olympus instead.
 A cult associated with her developed in Hellenistic Laconia, both at Sparta and elsewhere; at Therapne she shared a shrine with Menelaus.
-She was also worshiped in Attica and on Rhodes.
+She was also worshipped in Attica and on Rhodes.

-Her beauty inspired artists of all times to represent her, frequently as the personification of ideal human beauty.
-Images of Helen start appearing in the 7th century BC.
-In classical Greece, her abduction by Paris—or escape with him—was a popular motif.
-In medieval illustrations, this event was frequently portrayed as a seduction, whereas in Renaissance paintings it was usually depicted as a "rape" (i. e. abduction) by Paris.
+Stories of her beauty have inspired artists and writers to represent her as the personification of ideal human beauty.
+Images of Helen started appearing in the 7th century BC.
+In Classical Greece, her elopement—or abduction—was a popular motif.
+In medieval illustrations, this event was frequently portrayed as a seduction, whereas in Renaissance paintings it was usually depicted as a "rape" (i. e., a forced abduction) by Paris.
 Christopher Marlowe's lines from his tragedy Doctor Faustus (1604) are frequently cited: "Was this the face that launched a thousand ships / And burnt the topless towers of Ilium?"